dipendra-mule/conducky/website/docs/user-guide/organizations.md

 **Event not showing in organization**
 - Events must be explicitly created within an organization
-- Existing events may need migration by a SuperAdmin
+- Existing events may need migration by a System Admin

 ### Getting Help